Flamefork/iron_gql/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/iron-gql)](https://pypi.org/project/iron-gql/)

-`iron_gql` is a lightweight GraphQL code generator and runtime that turns schema SDL and real query documents into typed Python clients powered by Pydantic models.
-Use it to wire GraphQL APIs into services, CLIs, background jobs, or tests without hand-writing boilerplate.
+`iron_gql` is a GraphQL code generator and runtime.
+It reads a schema SDL and your query documents, and it generates a typed Python client with Pydantic models.
+You can connect GraphQL APIs to services, CLIs, background jobs, and tests without hand-written boilerplate.

 ## Installation